macfound/Power-BI-Data-Connectors/FluxxGrantmaker/README.md

 After completing these steps, you should now be able to find the data connector in the list of connectors when using "Get Data"
 1. Select "Get Data"
-2. Seach for UptimeRobot or navigate to "Online Services" and choose "UptimeRobot (Beta)"
+2. Seach for Fluxx or navigate to "Online Services" and choose "Fluxx (Beta)"
 3. Enter the API Key when prompted
-4. The Navigator will provide you with 6 tables of data that can be downloaded.
+4. The Navigator will provide you with a list of all core tables of data that can be downloaded.